 4WD Track Out To Sea Cliffs:

 The sea cliffs at Port Smith are small by Nullabour or Carnarvon standard but equally speckie in their own way by virtue of colour contrasts and jaggedness.

-Access to this area is via a 4WD track, a pleasant drive nothing to challenging having said that the last bit doe’s get very sandy with drop off’s and jump up’s to be negotiated.
+Access to this area is via a 4WD track, a pleasant drive nothing too challenging having said that the last bit does get very sandy with drop off’s and jump up’s to be negotiated.

-Top Tip: This section will require deflation of tyres and if you are traveling solo a set of max trax and a shovel would be worthwhile insurance.
+Top Tip: This section will require deflation of tyres and if you are travelling solo a set of max Trax and a shovel would be worthwhile insurance.

-Wildlife is prevalent especially at each end of the day with kangaroo’s, wallaby, goanna and a assortment of bush birds providing a chorus.
+Wildlife is prevalent, especially at each end of the day with kangaroos, wallabies, goanna and an assortment of bush birds providing a chorus.

-Top Tip: On high tide these cliffs can produce some wonderful fishing, might be an idea to make the trip out on low tide and get a feel for where the deepest holes are might save you some tackle.
+Top Tip: On high tide, these cliffs can produce some wonderful fishing, might be an idea to make the trip out on the low tide and get a feel for where the deepest holes are might save you some tackle.